Erich Fromm: Political ideas and activism

 Fromm's best known work, Escape from Freedom, focuses on the human urge to seek a source of authority and control upon reaching a freedom that was thought to be an individual's true desire.
 Fromm's critique of the modern political order and capitalist system led him to seek insights from medieval feudalism.
 In Escape from Freedom, he discerned a certain value in the lack of individual freedom, rigid structure, and obligations required of the members of medieval society:

-What characterizes medieval in contrast to modern society is its lack of individual freedom…But altogether a person was not free in the modern sense, neither was he alone and isolated.
+What characterizes medieval in contrast to modern society is its lack of individual freedom…But although a person was not free in the modern sense, neither was he alone and isolated.
 In having a distinct, unchangeable, and unquestionable place in the social world from the moment of birth, man was rooted in a structuralized whole, and thus life had a meaning which left no place, and no need for doubt… There was comparatively little competition.
 One was born into a certain economic position which guaranteed a livelihood determined by tradition, just as it carried economic obligations to those higher in the social hierarchy.

 The culmination of Fromm's social and political philosophy came in his 1955 book The Sane Society, which argued in favor of a humanistic and democratic socialism.
 Building primarily upon the early works of Karl Marx, Fromm sought to re-emphasise the ideal of freedom, missing from most Soviet Marxism and more frequently found in the writings of libertarian socialists and liberal theoreticians.
 Fromm's brand of socialism rejected both Western capitalism and Soviet communism, which he saw as dehumanizing, and which resulted in the virtually universal modern phenomenon of alienation.